Exopy/exopy/docs/source/dev_guide/style_guide.rst

 -----------

-`PEP8`_ specifies that lines should at most 79 characters long and this rule is strictly enforced throughout Ecpy (in code and in comments).
+`PEP8`_ specifies that lines should at most 79 characters long and this rule is strictly enforced throughout Exopy (in code and in comments).
 This makes the code much easier to read and on work on (one does not have to resize its editor window to accommodate long lines).